Isabel Rosado

-Isabel Rosado (November 5, 1907 – January 13, 2015), a.k.a.
-Doña Isabelita, was an educator, social worker, activist and member of the Puerto Rican Nationalist Party.
+Isabel Rosado (November 5, 1907 – January 13, 2015), also known as Doña Isabelita, was an educator, social worker, activist and member of the Puerto Rican Nationalist Party.
 Influenced by the events of the Ponce massacre, Rosado became a believer of the Puerto Rican independence movement and was imprisoned because of her commitment to the cause.

 Early years

 Rosado (birth name: Isabel Rosado Morales was born in Barrio Chupacallos in the town of Ceiba, Puerto Rico to Simon Rosado and Petra Morales.
 Her father was a leader in the barrio and was often sought by the people of the barrio for his opinion on local matters regarding the community.

 Rosado received her primary and secondary education in the public schools of the towns of Ceiba, Fajardo and Naguabo.
 Isabelita, as she was known, was only eighteen years old when she became a student at the University of Puerto Rico.
-There she earned her teachers certificate.
-For years Rosado taught at the rural schools in the towns of Ceiba and Humacao.
+She earned her teachers certificate there.
+For years, Rosado taught at the rural schools in the towns of Ceiba and Humacao.